nelsonaloysio/build-kmod-nvidia-signed-rpm/README.md

 ### Update kernel/Nvidia driver

-To later update the deployed kernel or Nvidia driver, remove the layered package and update the deployment:
+To later update the deployed kernel or Nvidia driver, remove the layered package when issuing the command:

 ```
-rpm-ostree remove kmod-nvidia-signed &&
-rpm-ostree update --install akmod-nvidia[-470xx,-390xx,-340xx]
+rpm-ostree update --uninstall kmod-nvidia-signed
 ```

 Reboot into your new deployment and execute the script again in order to sign the new Nvidia kernel modules: